 Green Card through DV-Lottery

 The Diversity Immigrant Visa program is also known as the Green Card Lottery.
 The U.S. government grants 50,000 permanent resident visas to people who win the Green Card Lottery.
 This is also one of the fastest and the easiest way to get a Green Card.
 Millions apply for this lottery every year.
-This lottery usually runs in November.
+This lottery usually runs in October.
+This year’s DV lottery DV-2023 is now officially open.